 BIO

 Carisse is a Filipina-American artist, born and raised in Greendale, Wisconsin.
 She attended the School of the Art Institute of Chicago, where she completed her Bachelors of Arts degree in Visual and Critical Studies program in three years.
-While at SAIC, Carisse undertook a summer studio residency at the Ballyvaughn College of Art in Ireland, where she exhibited her sculptural installation “Untitled 2010.”
+While at SAIC, Carisse undertook a summer studio residency at the Ballyvaughn College of Art in Ireland, where she exhibited a sculptural installation featuring organic scavenged materials from the countryside.
 Her travels took her to South Eastern China, where she studied global minority cultures over a span of ten different villages and cities across the country.
 These travels informed her bodies of work for “In Dreaming”.
 Carisse’s senior thesis, “Fun with Dick and Little Susie: the naming of Erogenous Zones,” an interdisciplinary exploration of American culture’s fascination with anthropomorphizing erogenous zones of the body, was presented at the Art Institute of Chicago’s Modern Wing.
 This work is presently archived in the Flaxman Library of the School of the Art Institute of Chicago.

 EXHIBITIONS AND EVENTS